-- Scan through a number of EMPIRICAL RESEARCH papers in these sources. - Choose an EMPIRICAL STUDY of particular interest that addresses the use, nature, dissemination, or management of information as an object of study.
+- Scan through a number of EMPIRICAL RESEARCH papers in these sources. - Choose an EMPIRICAL STUDY of particular interest that addresses the use, nature, sharing, or management of information as an object of study.
 The study must include the collection and analysis of EMPIRICAL DATA.
 The data, however, need not be quantitative nor be quantitatively analyzed.
-Please consult the instructor if there is any doubt about an article's suitability for this assignment. - After several close and critical readings of the paper, use criteria discussed in class and in the readings (including, e.g., Katzer et al., Chapters 16-19; Robbins, 1992, especially pp. 85-86; and Busha & Harter, pp. 27-29 and Chapter 15) to evaluate the research report.
+Please consult the instructor if there is any doubt about an paper's suitability for this assignment. - After several close and critical readings of the paper, use criteria discussed in class and in the readings (including, e.g., Katzer et al., Chapters 16-19; Robbins, 1992, especially pp. 85-86; and Busha & Harter, pp. 27-29 and Chapter 15) to evaluate the research paper.
 Also see Babbie on "Reading Social Research" (2007, pp. 488-496), but be wary of his use of terms such as "objectivity."

-The product of this evaluation will be a formal academic paper of no less than five nor more than seven (≥5, ≤7) double-spaced pages.
+The product of this evaluation will be a formal academic paper of five (5) double-spaced pages.
 Please refer to appropriate style manuals and to the Standards for Written Work while writing.